fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 }
 ```

-There are frameworks too.
+There are frameworks, too.
 You can use [sassline](https://sassline.com/) from the
 Razvan Onofrei (original author of the idea) or
 [plumber](https://jamonserrano.github.io/plumber-sass/) that implements this as
 a nice SASS library.

 We originally tried Sassline but quickly realized it’s too restrictive and we
-didn’t really like all the rules it introduced.
-So we’ve decided to write our
+didn’t really like all the rules it had introduced.
+So we decided to write our
-bunch of mixins that get the job done.
+bunch of mixins to get the job done.

 ### The restrictive line-height problem